Naturopathic Medicine

 • Docere: Naturopathic Doctors educate patients, encourage responsibility, and emphasise the importance of the doctor-patient relationship.

-• Prevention: Naturopathic Doctors promote optimal health, not just the absence of disease, by collaborating with the individual to provide the appropriate interventions and lifestyle management strategies with a focus on disease prevention.
+• Prevention: Naturopathic Doctors promote optimal health —not just the absence of disease —by collaborating with the individual to provide appropriate interventions and lifestyle management strategies focused on disease prevention.

 • Naturopathic Practitioners and Naturopathic Doctors focus on disease prevention by assessing and mitigating the risk factors and susceptibility to disease using genetic profiling and nutrigenomics.